Best Things To Do in Jerusalem

 Jerusalem-Holy Sepulcher|©Miguel Angel

-The Holy Sepulcher, located in the heart of Jerusalem, is a revered site of vital historical importance for the followers of the major monotheistic religions.
+The Holy Sepulchre, located in the heart of Jerusalem, is a revered site of vital historical importance for the faithful of the major monotheistic religions.
 It houses the Church of the Holy Sepulchre, built on Mount Golgotha, where, according to Christian tradition, Jesus Christ was crucified and buried before his resurrection.
 Its presence evokes a deep connection with the most transcendental passages of the Christian faith, making it one of the main pilgrimage destinations in Israel.

 The history of the Holy Sepulcher dates back to the 4th century, when Emperor Constantine ordered the construction of the church on the site identified as the site of Jesus' crucifixion and burial.
 Since then, it has undergone several restorations and renovations over the centuries and became the epicenter of religious visits in Jerusalem, being included among the stops on the tours and sightseeing buses of the city.